TGDwarf/TheSlightyLargerRPG/Readme.md

 And yes I am aware that for this example that I am using, with different elements player, monster, map the whole read part of the xml code does not make a lot of sense.
 But changing it would take time, and would not add to the program anything of value.

+Unit Testing:
+Added 5 simple Unit Tests, nothing fancy and since they are based mostly on the files I got assistance from Morten to make, its nothing to brag about, but I know how they are supposed to work, and after correcting them to my code they still work.

+JDBC:
+After using about 4+ hours from initial setup of MySQL server until first insert from IntelliJ worked, well it was a struggle, but once the first insert was done, update and select was fairly quick, only taking about 1½ hour to get it all working.

 JSF: